 In a production environment, Video Preview generation is triggered automatically the first time a user watches a video.
 If you are testing in a staging environment, Video Previews will not work instantly, since they have not been generated yet.

-Hola Spark Video Previews work out of the box.
+Spark Video Previews work out of the box for links to video articles or files.
 No additional configuration is required.
 Videos are selected as follows:

 You can disable Video Previews on specific videos by adding the following attribute to your HTML tag as follows:

 video.mp4 is the URL of the video inside the linked

 article that you don't want to generate the preview for.

 Video Previews are displayed by the browser's internal video player.
 There is no need to load a video player in order for Video Previews to be displayed.

 No. Spark servers use the original videos only to generate Video Previews.
 Once the Video Preview is ready, the Spark server deletes the original video.

 Yes, simply go to the content purge section on your control panel, choose